-There are likely to be implications for the Premises Licence that applies to a property as it would need to include the area of any front extension, canopy or external terrace area.
+There are likely to be implications for the Premises Licence that applies to a property as it would need to include the area of any front extension, canopy or external terrace areasuch spaces.

-If an external dining area is proposed for an area of adopted highway or pavement then there will be additional implications that need to be explored with Lancashire County Council as the local highway authority.
+If an external dining area is proposed for an area of adopted highway or pavement then there will be additional implications that need to be explored with Lancashire County Council as the local highway authority., and a Pavement Café Licence is likely to be required.
 Where a canopy extends over an existing highway, a licence under Section 178 of the Highways Act 1980 is required.
 Where the applicant seeks to trade as a street café on the highway, a licence from Fylde Council under Section 115 of the Highways Act 1980 is required.
 Whether a forecourt forms part of the highway is a matter determined by highways legislation.